 In this stage, you must provide the applicant or employee with a pre-adverse action notice, which consists of a letter indicating that adverse action may be taken as a result of information contained in the report.
-The letter will include the name of the background screening company and its contact information, informs the consumer that the screening company did not make the decision to take adverse action, and informs them about their right to dispute the completeness/accuracy of the information.
+The letter will include the reason for initiating adverse action and why that reason would disqualify the candidate.
+It will also include the name of the background screening company and its contact information, inform the consumer that the screening company did not make the decision to take adverse action, and inform them about their right to dispute the completeness/accuracy of the information.
 In addition, a copy of the completed report, as well as a copy of “A Summary of Your Rights Under the FCRA” must be included.

 With SafestHires new automation feature, those who are set as an “Administrator” on the account (people who are authorized to initiate Adverse Action) can navigate to the “Reports & Orders” screen in our system, locate the searches with records and decide whether or not to initiate adverse action.

-If the Administrator determines that adverse action should be initiated, they will click the “Fail” button and the Pre-Adverse Action notice along with a copy of the FCRA Summary of Rights and a copy of the completed background check report will be emailed to the applicant.
+If the Administrator determines that adverse action should be initiated, they will click the “Send Pre-Adverse” link and the Pre-Adverse Action notice along with a copy of the FCRA Summary of Rights, legally required disclosures and a copy of the completed background check report will be emailed to the applicant.
 The user who ordered the search on this candidate will also be notified by email that Pre-Adverse Action has been initiated.

 Stage 2: Adverse Action

-Five business days after the Administrator clicks the “Fail” button and the Pre-Adverse Action notice has been emailed to the candidate, our system will send a reminder email to the Administrator, asking them if they wish to send the Post-Adverse Action notice.
+Ten business days after the Administrator send the Pre-Adverse notice, our system will send a reminder email to the Administrator, asking them if they wish to send the Post-Adverse Action notice.
 If the candidate has submitted a dispute or provided a satisfactory explanation, the Administrator can choose to do nothing at this stage and continue with the hiring process.
 However, if the Administrator wishes to proceed with the Post-Adverse Action notice, they can click a link in the email message, which will trigger a Post-Adverse Action notice being sent to the candidate and a notification email being sent to the user who initiated the order.

 The final adverse action letter will inform the individual that adverse action has been taken based information revealed in the background check.
 The letter will also include the name of the screening company and its contact information, informs the consumer that the screening company did not make the decision to take the adverse action, and informs them about their right to dispute the completeness/accuracy of the information.